 (d) all Supplemental Agreements to which the withdrawing DNO is party have been assigned or novated to another Party or have been terminated;

-(e) there are no financial or other liabilities or obligations (whether accrued, outstanding or contingent) of the withdrawing DNO to any other Party under this Document.Amend paragraph 7.1.6 to read as follows:
+(e) there are no financial or other liabilities or obligations (whether accrued, outstanding or contingent) of the withdrawing DNO to any other Party under this Document; and

+(f) the withdrawing DNO has satisfied the Withdrawal Requirements (as defined in the DSC).

+Amend paragraph 7.1.6 to read as follows:

-7.1.6 In the event of any conflict between this paragraph 7.1 and any provision of the Agency Services Agreement or, Joint Governance Arrangements Agreement, the relevant provision of the Agency Services Agreement or, Joint Governance Agreement shall prevail.
+7.1.6 In the event of any conflict between this paragraph 7.1 and any provision of the Data Services Contract or the Joint Governance Arrangements Agreement, the relevant provision of the Data Services Contract or the Joint Governance Agreement shall prevail.

 INDEPENDENT GAS TRANSPORTERS ARRANGEMENTS DOCUMENT